Own-Data-Privateer/hoardy-mail/README.md

 ## What do I do with the resulting `Maildir`?

-You feed it into [sup](https://sup-heliotrope.github.io/) or [notmuch](https://notmuchmail.org/), as discussed above, and it gives you a GMail-like UI with full-text search and tagging, but with faster search, with no cloud storage involvement, and it works while you are offline.
+You feed it into [sup](https://sup-heliotrope.github.io/), [notmuch](https://notmuchmail.org/), or similar, as discussed [this section](#why-not-gmail), and it gives you a GMail-like UI with full-text search and tagging, but with faster search, with no cloud storage involvement, and it works while you are offline.

+Or you just repeat this mirroring on a schedule so that [when/if GMail decides to take your mail hostage](#why-not-gmail) you will be more ready to switch.

 ## How to: implement "fetch + backup + expire" workflow

-The intended workflow described [above](#features) looks like this:
+The intended workflow described [above](#why) looks like this:

 ``` {.bash}
 # setup: do once